ethangutk/Outrageous-Blades/README.md

 </p>

 #### 🟨 Gold
 Gold was a “Premium” status players could buy for the game.
 The pass cost 350 ROBUX and was also a one-time purchase.
-This status gave players a yellow chat tag and showed off they had Gold and some shop discounts.
+This status gave players a yellow "Gold" tag in the [in-game chat](https://github.com/ethangutknecht/Outrageous-Blades#-custom-gui-chat) and showed off they had Gold and some shop discounts.
 <br>

 #### 🔔 Buying Bells
 In Outrageous Blades, players could also buy Bells directly using ROBUX.
 This menu was also a considerable contribution to making some pocket cash.
-You can see the exchange rate below.
+The exchange rate would become better the more bells the player would purchase.
 <br>

 <p align="center">